Puzzl/Puzzl-Android-SDK/README.md

     }
   ```

-2. The Puzzle SDK the result of the work will be sent to `onActivityResult`:
+2. The Puzzle SDK will send a response code to `onActivityResult`:

   ```Kotlin
     override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {